How to Find a Mentor

 Where can you find a mentor?

 - Participate in a research summer program where you are in contact with professors who could help you complete a research project.
-Many science/engineering programs are available and can be browsed at this website: http://www.pathwaystoscience.org.
+Many science/engineering programs are available and can be browsed at the Pathways website.
 You can easily search for programs that offer scholarships and financial aid.
 Most programs do offer assistance in this regard, so if you are afraid a program might be too costly, look around and you should be able to find a program that fits your needs.

 - Participate in a summer program, not necessarily for research, or take a class at a nearby college, university, or research institute.
 Either of these choices will give you access to professors while you are there, and with some persistence you might be able to set up a research opportunity.

 - Talk to the faculty at a nearby college, university, or research institute.
 Make sure to ask around!
 Oftentimes there is research going on in your area that you do not know about.
-Search on the Internet, ask your teachers, look through the phone book, etc. I spoke with Mary Lou O'Donnell from Plainview-Old Bethpage John F. Kennedy High School in New York, whose students are frequent participants at Intel ISEF and the Siemens Competition.
+Search on the Internet, ask your teachers, look through the phone book, etc. I spoke with Mary Lou O'Donnell from Plainview-Old Bethpage John F. Kennedy High School in New York, whose students are frequent participants at the Regeneron International Science and Engineering Fair (ISEF) and the Siemens Competition.
 Her students found researchers at nearby institutes to help them complete their projects (see her comments in the "So, how do you find a mentor?" section).

 - Contact judges from a previous science competition.
 This is what I did, and it worked out wonderfully.
 I always email my judges after each science competition to ask how I can improve my project.
 The college professor who became my mentor wrote a very long email back to me about my project because she was so interested in it.
 We exchanged emails for a while.
 A conflict in my high school schedule prompted me to ask if I could complete one of her research courses online (and asked her to be my "sponsor" for it, so that my teachers in my high school knew I was doing something useful), and she indirectly became my mentor.
 Even though she and I were 350 miles apart, I used the phone and email to stay in contact with her.